-- To add your new baby to your policy, you will need to contact Police Health within 2 months of birth and update your policy to either Family cover or Single Parent Family cover in order for the baby to be eligible for cover as it applies to the Contributor (i.e. any waiting periods served by the Contributor covered by the same policy will also be taken as served by the new baby).
+- To add your new baby to your policy, you will need to contact Police Health within 2 months of birth and update your policy to either Family cover or Single Parent Family cover in order for the baby to be eligible for cover as it applies to the contributor of the policy (i.e. any waiting periods served by the contributor covered by the same policy will also be taken as served by the new baby).
 Cover will be backdated to the date of birth, and any additional premiums will be payable from the date of birth.

 - If the baby is not registered within two months of birth, the child will be treated as a new member and all waiting periods will apply.